data-corentinv/end-user-xai/explanatory_form.md

 The two **contrastive outcomes in counterfactual example can be user-defined or pre-generated** depending on the specific explanation needs.
 One outcome is usually from user's current instance such as input, and the alternative outcome can be: *"the next possible prediction"* (P18, Bird, Report), users' own prediction when there's a disagreement (Unexpected), the prospective outcome for improvement, and the easily confused outcome for differentiation.

-The generating of counterfactual features may also receive user-defined or pre-defined constraints, such as: **1**) constraints on the counterfactual feature type to include **controllable features only** (see Section [2.8](#control){reference-type="ref" reference="control"} Improvement on controllable features); **2**) generate **personalized counterfactual suggestions** based on features that users look upon: *"the recommendation should be a lot based on what I do"* (P24, Health); and **3**) constraints on the range of specific counterfactual features: *"AI should accept my personalized constraints on budget* (P01, House, Improvement).
-Given these constraints, the XAI system can also provide multiple improvement suggestions for users to choose from (P01, P11), and may give weights or relative ranking on multiple suggestions.
+The generating of counterfactual features may also receive user-defined or pre-defined constraints, such as:
+* **1**) constraints on the counterfactual feature type to include **controllable features only** (see [Improvement on controllable features](need.md#control);

+* **2**) generate **personalized counterfactual suggestions** based on features that users look upon: *"the recommendation should be a lot based on what I do"*;

+* **3**) constraints on the range of specific counterfactual features: *"AI should accept my personalized constraints on budget* .

+Given these constraints, the XAI system can also provide multiple improvement suggestions for users to choose from, and may give weights or relative ranking on multiple suggestions.

 ---

 # <a name="rule"></a> 3.
 Rule-based explanation
 Rule-based explanations are explanations where decisions of the model, in whole or in part, can be described succinctly by a set of logical if/else statements, mimicking human reasoning and decision making.
 It also implies the decision boundary thus may be convenient for counterfactual reasoning.
 The rule-based explanation is a global explanation of the model's overall behavior.
 It includes the following explanatory forms.
-We note rule and decision tree actually carry out similar explanation information.
-But since they are usually generated by different XAI algorithms, and their representation format (text vs. diagram) are distinct to the end-users, we separate the two explanatory forms.

-Many participants noticed the three formats of rule-based explanations (rule, decision tree) provided *"basically the same information"* (P02, Health), *"all show the decision process"* (P10, Bird), and were only different in the text (rule) or graphical (decision tree) representation.
+Many participants noticed the different formats of rule-based explanations (rule, decision tree) provided *"basically the same information"*, *"all show the decision process"*, and were only different in the text (rule) or graphical (decision tree) representation.

 ## <a name="rl"></a>3.1 Rule text